Secure Multi-Key Homomorphic Encryption with Application to Privacy-Preserving Federated Learning: New Multi-Key Variants of CKKS and BFV

 \section{New Multi-Key Variants of CKKS and BFV}

-To achieve our secure multi-key homomorphic encryption (SMHE), we retain the foundational structure of CDKS but introduce a masking scheme.
+To achieve our SMHE scheme, we retain the foundational structure of CDKS but introduce a masking scheme.
 This masking scheme ensures both the security and correctness of homomorphic addition, thereby enabling secure aggregation applications such as FL.
 Furthermore, ciphertexts processed through homomorphic addition with the masking scheme can still be directly evaluated by the homomorphic multiplication operations of CDKS without additional requirements or auxiliary computations.